Helping you grow closer to God

 But what we know is, there’s a broad base of teaching on spiritual gifts.
 But what you have are all these gifts.
 What we have, these three columns you have, is one way – I think an effective way – one way, a model, a paradigm to break down the gifts in such a way that help us put them into practice.

-I like to think of it as a grace-giving gift, is that what you’ve been given is something that it’s really no good, unless you give it away.
+What you’ve been given is something that it’s really no good, unless you give it away.
 And the preoccupation is not all about you, and, What’s my gift, and how does it work, and how many inventories and tests can I take?
 The real issue is, Lord, how can I understand how You made me?
 How can I understand the environment or ministries that I best can be used, so that more people, or in deeper ways, can experience Jesus at a fresh and new level?
 Do you get it?

 So, I think number one is clarity.
 You’ve got to get clear on that.
 And by the way, if it’s still a little bit foggy, you know how it really works?
 It happens in real life.
 We’re going to go over this in just a little bit.
 But this is the cognitive side.
 Really discovering, developing, and deploying your gift – you’re going to have to get in on the game.
 You’ve got to be involved in a ministry.
 You’re going to have to be involved in relationships.
 And God will show you, as you are in that process.